Canton Avenue

 Canton Avenue is a street in Pittsburgh's Beechview neighborhood which is the steepest officially recorded public street in the United States.

 Canton Avenue is 630 ft long (the hill is about 213 feet long) and is claimed to include a 37% grade 21 ft long.
-The Guinness Book of World Records says Baldwin Street, in Dunedin, New Zealand, is the world's steepest street with a gradient of 34.8%.
+The Guinness Book of World Records uses a 10m section to define the world's steepest street, currently held by Baldwin Street, in Dunedin, New Zealand, with a gradient of 34.8%.
 This record is disputed; Pittsburgh news and international media have claimed Canton Avenue is the steepest street in the world.
 The United States record is also disputed, as Bradford Street in San Francisco includes a 39% grade nine meters long and Waipio Valley Road has sections as steep as a 45% grade.

-The National Map says the steep 213 feet of Canton Avenue averages less than 30%.
-The map's elevations can be off by a foot or two; probably Pennsylvania's LIDAR surveys done in the last few years can do better.
-Google Earth says the street averages 29% for 212 feet.
+Additionally, the steepest paved mile by average and maximum grade is Lincoln Gap, Vermont with 15% and 25% respectively.

 In March 2016 Canton Avenue was the subject of a commercial, featuring freeskier Bene Mayr, snowboarder Heikki Sorsa, downhill mountain biker Aaron Gwin, and racing driver Mattias Ekström for the Audi Quattro A4 automobile.